JTaisey389/reading-notes/class102.md

 3. I am on an island

-### This feature is both an H2 header, a table of contents reference, and a link to a md.
+### This feature is both an H2 header, a table of contents reference, and a link to a MD.
 The table of contents also features a link to an MD.
 [Name_Of Your_Item_To_Refrence] (name_of_your_md)